How to clean an iron

 In reality, we know most people don’t descale their iron as often as this – in fact almost half of us never bother according to a March 2019 survey of over 1,100 Which? members.

 Our tests have found that some irons are better than coping with limescale than others.
-With one of our best steam irons you might be able to get away with descaling less regularly.
+With one of our you might be able to get away with descaling less regularly.
 But with others you’ll notice steam levels dropping off drastically after a few months’ use and will need to clean it regularly to keep it performing at its best.

 If you can, it’s always best to follow manufacturer’s guidelines if you want to keep your iron within its warranty – so check the manual before you buy if you want an iron that doesn’t require regular cleaning.